 - Gets the athlete to think about their breathing patterns and how it affects the spine/trunk.

 - Does all the above while moving the extremities of the upper and lower body in a coordinated way.

 Often when people see the exercise being performed, don’t be surprised if they scoff at it, because it looks so simple and easy to execute.
 However, that view changes very shortly after they give this exercise a try.

 I have also found this exercise to be particularly useful in treating those that exhibit major extension through lower back (lumbar lordosis) and lower back pain.
 Often people cant believe how much better their back feels after a few weeks of performing this exercise, alongside some other trunk exercises, which you can read about it hear.

 - Inhale through the nose slowly on up-‘Fill the balloon’

 - Exhale forcefully through mouth on the down until all air is out-Resist extension

-If your athletes start shaking as they get towards the end of each set, don’t worry, it is fine as long as they spine remains in proper alignment.
-It just means the muscle in the surrounding areas are now doing a more efficient job.
+If your athletes start shaking as they get towards the end of each set, it is fine, as long as they spine remains in a proper neutral alignment.
+It just means that the muscles in the surrounding areas are now doing a more efficient job and actually being recruited.

 I would recommend 2-3 sets of 4-5 reps building up 8 reps per side.
-I have used them as part of the warm up, as a accessory exercise and as part of a trunk circuit.
-So use it as you like.
+I have used them as part of the warm up, as a accessory exercise or as part of a trunk circuit.

-Okay so the deadbug isn’t a fancy shmancy move that is going to get you sweating while rolling around screaming about how much pain you are in because you just bust out a 1000 reps.
-However it is a highly effective trunk exercise that when performed correctly can be hugely beneficial for your client or athlete.
+Okay so the deadbug isn’t a fancy move that is going to get you sweating, while rolling around screaming about how much pain you are in.
+However, it is a highly effective trunk exercise that when performed correctly can be hugely beneficial for us and our athletes.